How to Print Formatted String in Python?

 Employee Name is Haynes, Salary is 7500.

-You may also notice, the order is not important as calling in the placeholder than the sequence of the format function arguments.
+You may also notice that the order is not important as calling in the placeholder as the sequence of the format function arguments.

 An example of formatting date with string.format